 Our high rate of bi weekly contact has increased significantly.
 The additional school engagement supports across all grade levels and student groups have been significant.
-While this is encouraging, our slight rise in chronic absenteeism indicates that our re engagement efforts need to be evaluated further.
+Furthermore, our decline in chronic absenteeism is promising and speaks to the schools engagement efforts.